 My Recommendations Most cases of constipation can be cured by eating more high-fiber foods (fruits, vegetables, whole grains, beans, nuts and other seeds) and restricting foods that have had fiber removed from them such as many dry breakfast cereals, bakery products and pastas.
 Prunes can help to relieve constipation but they can cause discomfort by producing lots of gas.
-To avoid excessive amounts of gas, take only a couple prunes at a time, as often as five or more times a day.
+To avoid excessive amounts of gas, take only a couple prunes at a time, as often as five or more times a day or as many as you need.
 If adding more fiber to your diet does not cure your constipation, check with your doctor to rule out more serious causes.
 More on constipation

 Recent ArticlesStress Fractures - Prevention and Treatment

 How a High-Fiber Diet May Help to Prevent Dementia

 Sarcopenia of Aging: Loss of Muscle Size and Strength